dogada/bitstarter/src/documents/index.html.md

 The same address can be used for phone calls, text messaging, video conferencing, and reading the news in social networks.
 The universal address can be used by different applications.
-Universal does not mean one address per person.
-To communicate at work, you can use one universal address, for communicating with friends &mdash; the other.
+Universal does not mean the same address per person.
+To communicate at work, you can use one universal address, for communicating with friends &mdash; the other one.

 ### The computer is dead.
 Long live the smartphone!